 If you don’t want to have to purchase a ticket for yourself to accompany your kids, you can also check out our guide to Seattle museums’ free admission days.

-3. Visit the Seattle library
+4. Visit the Seattle library

 The Seattle Central Library, located downtown, is always worth a visit for its striking architectural design and beautiful 11-story interior.
 It’s also a blessing for parents because it’s open seven days a week and you’ll find free parking, free Wi-Fi, air-conditioning on hot days, plenty of restrooms, and a children’s center.
 You can also visit one of the many other branches of the Seattle Public Library; they have nearly 30 locations throughout Seattle.

-4. Go to a Candlelight concert
+5. Go to a Candlelight concert

 If you know your kid is at the right age to sit through an hour-long concert, Seattle has a Candlelight Concert series that would be a really special treat for older kids who love music.
-Here are two Candlelight Concerts in Seattle that feature music that kids might be familiar with (for ages 8 and up):
+Here are two Candlelight Concerts in Seattle this winter that feature music that kids might be familiar with (for ages 8 and up):

-5. Eat out at these kid-friendly restaurants and breweries
+6. Eat out at these kid-friendly restaurants and breweries

 Looking to grab a tasty meal with your kiddo in Seattle?
 Here are some of our favorite kid-friendly Seattle restaurants: